Risk-based principles for managing conflicts of interest

 - the decisions we make or can influence and

-- how we undertake our duty or an activity.
+- how we undertake our duty, an activity and how we work.

-Certain activities will be more prone to COI.
+Some activities are more likely to create conflicts of interest than others.
 It is important to understand the key objective of the activity, including its risk profile, and any third parties involved.
 Not all material interests will lead to a conflict, and not all conflicts will have a severe impact.
 It is crucial to evaluate the context in which the material interest is declared, as the potential impact of conflicts can vary.

-To assist in understanding the key objective of the activity, clearly define what you are trying to achieve, its alignment to the government’s strategic objectives, and any obligations you need to abide by.
+To help understand the main goal of the activity - clearly define what you are trying to achieve, its alignment to the government’s objectives, and any obligations you are required to meet.

 Know the party you are engaging – some parties may be a greater source of COI due to their interests, operating practices and past performance.